5ur/Goshh/README.md

 # Lock the user, you won't be using it for anything.
 Besides you can just su to it.
 passwd -l gohh
 ```
+vim /etc/systemd/system/goshh-server.service
+and place the following, or something like it in the new file: [the man page](https://www.freedesktop.org/software/systemd/man/systemd.service.html)
 ```Bash
 [Unit]
 Description=Goshh Server